 Viking Cruises Recipes: Gravlax, Norwegian Fish Cakes & Scandinavian Flavors

-Viking Cruises has built a reputation as one of the most sophisticated cruise experiences in the world — quiet ships, no casinos, no children under 18, and a culinary philosophy that centers on regional, destination-inspired cuisine.
-On Viking’s ocean ships and river vessels, you’ll find dishes drawn from the ports you’re visiting: Scandinavian salmon prepared Nordic-style, Moroccan tagine served the night before you arrive in Casablanca, homemade gravlax at breakfast in the Baltic.
-The World Café, Viking’s signature buffet restaurant, is widely regarded as one of the best buffet programs at sea.
+Viking Cruises has built a reputation as one of the most sophisticated cruise experiences in the world.
+Their ships are quiet, casino-free, and adults-only — and their culinary philosophy centers on regional, destination-inspired cuisine.
+For instance, on Viking’s ocean ships and river vessels, you’ll find dishes drawn from the ports you’re visiting.
+Additionally, you can enjoy Scandinavian salmon prepared Nordic-style, Moroccan tagine served the night before you arrive in Casablanca, and homemade gravlax at breakfast in the Baltic.
+The World Café, Viking’s signature buffet restaurant, consistently earns praise as one of the best buffet programs at sea.

 Viking Cruises Scandinavian Gravlax (Cured Salmon)

-Gravlax appears every morning at Viking’s breakfast buffet and has become one of the most talked-about elements of the Viking dining experience.
-This Scandinavian classic — salmon cured in salt, sugar, and dill — is surprisingly simple to make at home and transforms a good piece of salmon into something extraordinary.
+Gravlax appears every morning at Viking’s breakfast buffet, and guests consistently name it a highlight of the Viking dining experience.
+This Scandinavian classic cures salmon in salt, sugar, and dill.
+Moreover, it is surprisingly simple to make at home.
+In fact, it transforms a good piece of salmon into something truly extraordinary.

 Viking Cruises Scandinavian Gravlax (Cured Salmon)